Contents

 Government CMS Features that Make Your Life Easier

-Your team is busy, and many government agencies don’t have the luxury of a dedicated web developer.
-When considering which CMS to use, you naturally want one that is easy for staff to implement and maintain, works well with other systems, and overall simplifies website management.
-Let’s look at the features that make that possible.
+Your team is busy, and you probably don’t have the luxury of a dedicated web developer.
+When considering which CMS to use, you naturally want one that:

 Ease of Use for Non-Technical Staff

-Local government websites are often maintained by non-technical staff who are juggling a myriad of other responsibilities.
-That means it’s important for staff to be able to update the website with a simple, drag-and-drop interface like GovBuilt’s.
-You can ensure timely content updates and reduce dependency on technical teams.
-Plus, you can keep the design of your website fresh by changing graphics and content seasonally.
-This encourages positive citizen attitudes towards your agency.
+Local government websites are often maintained by non-technical staff who are juggling plenty of other responsibilities.
+So it’s important to be able to update the website with a simple, drag-and-drop interface.
+You can push out timely content updates (such as legally required meeting agendas) without depending on your IT team.

 Service and Support

-GovBuilt support is available via phone or email during regular business hours for most issues.
+MCCi support is available via phone or email during regular business hours for most issues.
 But your site is monitored 24/7/365, and technicians are standing by around the clock for emergency assistance on critical issues.

 Custom Content and Design